DiabloNova/Orumyx-/Orumyx Smart Contract.md

 This mechanism defends ORX’s price peg while allowing gradual growth aligned with market trends.

----

-### **Next Steps:**
-Part 4 has detailed Orumyx’s token issuance, distribution models, use cases, and market integration strategies.
-It also covers reserve management and stabilization tools to ensure reliability.

 **Whitepaper for Orumyx (ORX) - Part 5**

----

 ### **15. Collateralization and Reserve Backing**
 #### **15.1 Collateralization Structure**